Dealing with abusive men and their enablers in social justice and media collectives

 Privilege-denying dudes.
-They’re everywhere, even in our social justice collectives and alternative media groups.
-Some are dangerous, some are just enablers.
+They’re everywhere, including in our social justice collectives and alternative media groups.
+Some are dangerous, some are abusive, and some are just enablers.
 In the last ten years, I’ve probably butted heads with all of them.

-But privilege-denying dudes have their uses.
+But these pieces of shit do have their uses.
 The worst offenders – the violent sociopaths – provide a handy litmus test.
 They draw out the smarmy suckups who chime in to defend the asshole’s “right” to abuse women.
 Without this support, the sociopaths wouldn’t be half as successful at what they do.

 The litmus test instantly shows whether your sincere-sounding dude is actually a sexist jerkoff, and whether your white-male-dominated collective deserves another minute of your time.